antvis/expr/README.md

 # @antv/expr

-Have you ever wanted to use some dynamic JS capabilities when using the ssr chart library but were afraid of data security?
+Have you ever wanted to make your SSR charts more dynamic but worried about security risks?

-Now we have solved this problem for you.
-We have designed a simple and easy-to-understand template syntax to help you achieve dynamic rendering of charts.
+We've got you covered!
+Our solution introduces an easy-to-use template syntax that safely serializes functions, allowing you to dynamically render charts without compromising security. 🚀

 ## ✨ Features